Joaquin500/SunCalcForDotNet/README.md

 # Basic usage
 Add both files to your project.
+Then:

 1. Add